elementor/activity-log/readme.txt

 * Source IP address from which the change originated
 * Affected object where the change occurred

-The plugin doesn\’t require any kind of setup; it works right out of the box (just another reason people love it)!
+The plugin doesn’t require any kind of setup; it works right out of the box (just another reason people love it)!

 <h3>Data Storage and Performance Optimization</h3>